 There are several financial markets in which traders exchange assets worth trillions of dollars every trading day.
-These markets include the equities markets, the commodities markets (usually traded as futures and options), the forex market (also traded on the basis of futures and options), the bond market as well as the derivatives markets where instruments like Exchange Traded Funds, Exchange Traded Notes, credit default swaps and other specialized derivatives are traded.
+These markets include the equities markets, the commodities markets (usually traded as futures and options), the forex market (also traded on the basis of futures and options), the bond market as well as the derivatives markets where instruments like Exchange Traded Funds, Exchange Traded Notes, credit default swaps, and other specialized derivatives are traded.

-However, participation in these markets can be very challenging to the retail trader.
-Retail traders are those who trade the markets on an occasional basis, usually not as a full-time endeavour but as a second stream of income.
-Many of these traders therefore have no professional training, no backgrounds in finance as far as investment is concerned, and do not have access to the capital and trading tools that the big institutional traders have.
+However, participation in these markets can be very challenging for retail trader.
+Retail traders are those who trade the markets on an occasional basis, usually not as a full-time endeavor but as a second stream of income.
+Many of these traders, therefore, have no professional training, no background in finance as far as investment is concerned, and do not have access to the capital and trading tools that the big institutional traders have.

 This is why the binary options market was created, as a means of giving the everyday average Joe in the markets the opportunity of tasting some of the pie that the big dogs have to themselves every day.

-As such, assets that are traded on the other conventional markets as spot, futures, options and complex derivative contracts, are broken down and classified according to their individual asset classes on the binary options market.
+As such, assets that are traded on the other conventional markets as spot, futures, options, and complex derivative contracts, are broken down and classified according to their individual asset classes on the binary options market.
 With this information, assets are classified under the following types, based on the underlying financial market in which they are traded:

-- Stocks – Learn How to Trade Stocks with Binary Options Here
+- Stocks – Learn how to trade stocks with Binary Options here

-- Currencies (forex) – Learn How to Trade Currencies with Binary Options Here
+- Currencies (forex) – Learn How to trade currencies with Binary Options here

 - A few brokers may also add bonds, but these are rarely traded on the binary options market.